zinal/Db2-Russian/db2-federation/greenplum/Db2FedGreenplum.md

 Currently (Db2 11.5.7) ODBC access to Greenplum requires the manual setup of the additional option: `db2_select_col_only 'N'`.
-If it is not set up properly, `COUNT` and other functions are not offloaded.
+If it is not set up properly, `COUNT` and other functions are not pushed down to the source server, which may lead to additional traffic and slower query execution.

 Server object creation command is shown below: